The term Dark Tourism commonly denotes travel to – or the exploration of – places which are associated with tragedy, suffering or death.

 Difficult ethical questions are raised by the presence of locals selling souvenirs on the site of the Nanjing massacre in China – or at the dilemma of putting money into the hands of the North Korean government before you can pay a visit to Pyongyang.

-My intentions behind including the theme on The Bohemian Blog were not to celebrate suffering; but rather to look more closely at a number of sites which play a significant role in human history, and yet humankind would perhaps rather forget.
+My motivations behind writing about the subject here on The Bohemian Blog were not to celebrate suffering; but rather to look more closely at a number of sites which play a significant role in human history, and yet humankind would perhaps rather forget.

 Foley, M. and Lennon, J. (2000) “Dark Tourism (Tourism, Leisure & Recreation)”, Cengage Learning, Stamford.